TR-Sudo/Plant_Recognition/README.md

 # Plant_Recognition

-👷Flutter app uses image recognition to identify plants, suggests species &amp; provides details incl. scientific name, common names &amp; growth habits.
-Perfect for gardening &amp; nature enthusiasts.
+The Flutter application is a user-friendly tool that helps individuals identify different types of plants.
+It utilizes image recognition technology to analyze pictures taken by the user and suggests the most likely plant species based on the visual characteristics.
+The app also provides detailed information on the selected plant, including its scientific name, common names, and specific characteristics such as growth habits, preferred lighting and soil conditions.
+This application is perfect for gardening enthusiasts, nature enthusiasts and anyone who wants to learn more about the plants around them.